 My youngest son loves cookies.
 “Cookie” was actually one of his first words.
 His fourth birthday is coming up.
 I researched a pile of skillet cookie recipes to create my own special gooey cookie for him.
 I knocked it out of the park with the first try.
 Brandon, my husband, asked how hard this was to make?
 As soon as I said it was easy, he cut me off and told me I must make this once a week.
 Just writing this post I am wishing I had a slice of this cookie.

-Since this is one of my most popular recipes there has been a couple baking failures from some readers.
+Since this is one of my most popular recipes there have been a couple baking failures from some readers.
 They were nice enough to share their incidents so we could get to the source of the problem.

 - I use a 12 inch cast iron skillet.
-I have had two other readers try this in a 10 inch skillet.
+I have had two other readers try this in a 10-inch skillet.
 Solution: Increase cooking time by 7-9 minutes and cover with foil for those last 7-9 minutes.

 I don’t think we will be making our favorite drop chocolate chip cookies for a long time now that this is in our life.
 When it is warm and gooey it is really good served a la mode.